cdscih/pg-performance-tests/README.md

 # Limitations

 - the only available clients are in python and go
-- only connection pools are being tested currently
+- only raw ```SELECT *``` queries are being tested right now
+- there are probably better tools to execute the tests than locust